 E-bikes first captured founder Mike Radenbaugh’s imagination back in 2007, when he was still a high school student in Northern California.
 Looking for a more efficient approach to his rugged 16-mile commute to and from school, he overhauled his regular bike with a motor and battery.
 Before long, his friends and neighbors had begun asking for the same electric makeover.
 In 2015, he entered into a partnership with longtime friend Ty Collins to bring e-bikes to a larger audience of consumers – and Rad Power Bikes began.

 Over the past six years, Rad Power Bikes has grown into the largest e-bike brand in the United States, with offices in Canada and the Netherlands in addition to its Seattle headquarters.
-Experiencing a year-on-year surge in demand for their products as e-bikes grow into a mainstream product, they have partnered with Whiplash to take advantage of this historic growth opportunity.
+Experiencing a year-on-year surge in demand for their products as e-bikes grow into a mainstream product, they have partnered with Ryder E-commerce by Whiplash to take advantage of this historic growth opportunity.

 With gyms and fitness centers closing and public transportation suspended due to the risk of virus transmission, consumers have been forced to search for new ways to conduct regular activities like exercising and commuting to work – and e-bikes have fast become a one-size-fits-all solution.